top of page

 Judge Robert Anderson

-Retired DuPage County Circuit Judge who served in the Divorce, Felony, and Juvenile Courts for 27 years.
+Judge Robert Anderson is a retired DuPage County Circuit Judge who served in the Divorce, Felony, and Juvenile Courts for 27 years.
 He graduated from Loyola University of Chicago with a B.A. and J.D.
 Judge Anderson has been honored for his work in violence prevention, promoting education on domestic violence and juvenile issues.
 He is an adjunct professor at Loyola University School of Law and he regularly presents at local and national law and social studies conferences.
 He is a past President of the Illinois Judges Association and a past Chair of the DuPage County Circuit Court Family Violence Coordinating Council.

-Dr. Will Barnett
+Dr. William Barnett

-Ms. Laura Brandt
+Dr. Laura Brandt

 Dr. Laura Brueck